 At the time the set was made the Meccano system had a fairly small range of parts, these were finished in bright nickel plated steel with the gears and wheels made of solid brass.
 The bolts have larger heads and are longer than the modern ones see picture below right.
 The brass parts that have tunnel fixings.
 An illustration of this method of fixing is shown on the left.
 The tunnel fixings keys were first used in the 1901 "Mechanics Made Easy" sets but these used a grooved rods that helped secure the wheels and clips on the rod.
 These later ones date from the introduction of Meccano in 1907 but without the grooved rods.

 The set included two small contrates but unlike the other brass parts these have tapped bosses.
 For a while sets had a mixture of key fixing and tapped bosses this set would have been produced at that time.
-The brass key fitting parts are marked with a 1911 patent but within a short time this method of fixing was made obsolete by the use of the much better tapped bosses.
+The brass key fitting parts are marked with a 1911 patent this refers to the method of fitting the centre boss.
+By 1913 this method of fixing was made obsolete by the use of the much better tapped bosses.

 It was quite obvious that the crane had been built before with the parts as the four of the 25 hole strips were bent in the same way as those in the illustration so I had no need to bend them.

-The set came with an original hank of blue cord but I did not want to cut up this 100 year old relic so I have substituted modern red cord.
-There was also a shortage of the tunnel fixing keys 22 being needed for the model I had only 13.
-Where the keys are not required for fixing the brass parts I have substituted modern spring clips.
-The set was provided with small wood screws with which your model could be secured to a solid base.
-Again these parts included with the set but I have used other screws of a similar size to fix the model to a nice piece of board I found in my garage.
+The set came with an original hank of blue cord but I did not want to cut up this, at the time 100 year old relic so I have substituted more modern red cord.
+There was a shortage of the tunnel fixing keys 22 being needed for the model I had only 13.
+Where the keys are not required for fixing the brass parts I substituted modern spring clips.
+The set was provided with small wood screws with which your model could be secured to a solid wooden base but I have used other screws of a similar size to fix the model to a nice old bread board I found in my garage possibly as old as the set.

 I think it is an excellent model, each function is controlled by turning a handle one each for, Swiveling, Luffing and hoisting.
 Although hand operated there is a simple sliding gear box for raising or lowering the hoist.
 The later version (circa 1914 ) of the model dropped this function.
 The early style Pawl and gear works well on the hoist.

-I am sure the Meccano Boy of 1911 who originally owned this set would have gained a great deal of pleasure in building and operating this model just as I did in 2009.
-The 1911 Number 4 outfit used to build the crane is shown on the right.
+I am sure the Meccano Boy of 1912 who originally owned this set would have gained a great deal of pleasure in building and operating this model just as I have.
+The 1912 Number 4 outfit used to build the crane is shown on the right.

-If you would like to see another historic model built with this set click here.
+If you would like to see other historic models built with this set click the links below